 We know that cancer happens in our own cells, but we also know that external sources can cause it.
-The first discovery of this was from scientist Percival Pott, who investigated a cluster of scrotal cancer among young boys.
-After looking at the data, he found they were all chimney sweeps, leading him to hypothesize that the soot accumulating on their scrotum was causing cancer.
+Percival Pott first discovered this when investigating a cluster of scrotal cancer among young boys.
+They were all chimney sweepers, and the soot accumulating on their scrotum caused the cancer.

 The second step in the development of cancer is an immune system disruption that causes your body to no longer destroy a potentially malignant cell.
 Certain toxins can disrupt your immune system in this way.
 When a malignant cell isn’t destroyed, it can multiply unchecked, resulting in cancer.

 Infection also increases our cancer risk.
-Some viruses induce chronic inflammation, which increases cancer risk dramatically by damaging cells in the infected tissue.
-Some viruses directly cause cancer by altering a cell’s DNA, such as hepatitis-B, which can activate cancer-related genes.
+Some viruses induce chronic inflammation, which damages cells in the infected tissue.
+Others directly cause cancer by altering a cell’s DNA, such as hepatitis-B.

-Other things are known to cause cancer are radiation, hormones, and genes.
+Other causes are radiation, hormones, and genes.
 Radiation causes cancer by damaging the DNA, which leads to mutations that become cancerous.
 Certain hormones can increase your cancer risk by working as growth signals for both normal and cancerous cells.
 Lastly, your genes play a factor in your susceptibility to cancer.
 This is why certain cancers can run in families.